 While some food waste is unavoidable, we can certainly take steps to reduce this number.
 And we should.
 All that loss adds up to roughly $680 billion annually.
 That's a number I can't quite wrap my head around, but I DO know that each of us is throwing an absurd amount of our own hard-earned paycheck right in the trash - or in my case, you put it in the refrigerator for a couple weeks until it wilts away and THEN you throw it in the trash!

 I do make efforts to avoid wasting food, or at least get an extra mile out of it, when I can.
-My Vegetable Broth from kitchen scraps is a great way to do that!
-After all, fruits and vegetables do have the highest wastage rates of any food.
+Here are a few of my favorite low or zero waste recipes you might also like:

-So, I give you these Vegetable Skin Crisps!
-What a fun and delicious snack!
-Also a great way to get your kids to eat the skins!
-You can use whatever vegetable skins you have: potato, sweet potato, carrot, beet… They’ll be delicious no matter what!
+So, that's why I love Vegetable Skin Crisps!
+They're crispy and delicious, and an ultra fun way to save your hard earned dollars from the trash!
 Just make sure you scrub the skins clean before peeling your veggies.
 It will help if they're dry before you start, too.

 You'll want to watch these, starting around the 15 minute mark.
 Smaller pieces will be done and burning long before the bigger pieces are browning up!